qaalabs/DE5M4/trainer/day2.md

 - Explain what merge conflicts are and why they happen
 - Show how to identify conflicts in Git
 - Demonstrate resolving a simple merge conflict
-- Emphasize best practices to avoid unnecessary conflicts
+- Emphasise best practices to avoid unnecessary conflicts

 ### Exercise 2: Handling Merge Conflicts